Governor Pritzker’s Budget Proposal: New Money and Old Tradeoffs

 April 30, 2024

-By Paula R. Worthington, Senior Lecturer and Academic Director, Harris School of Public Policy, University of Chicago
+By Dr. Paula R. Worthington, Senior Lecturer and Academic Director, Harris School of Public Policy, University of Chicago

 Governor Pritzker’s proposed budget for Illinois’s 2025 fiscal year includes increased revenues and spending, additions to budget reserve funds, and changes to state-sponsored pension plans for its current and future retirees.
 As budget deliberations unfold this spring, this is an excellent time to highlight key public finance principles in the context of the Governor’s proposal.